bass3m/plumon/readme.md

 ------------

-An clojure service mainly used for monitoring that supports plugins.
+A clojure service mainly used for monitoring which supports user-defined plugins.

 plumon supports getting metrics through: polling, some push mechanism (like redis pubsub, or rethinkdb). plumon at the moment can output metrics to [riemann](riemann.io).
 However, in the future, i'm planning to add additional targets.

 plumon makes use of plugins in order to make it easy for a user to get his/her metric to riemann/graphite.

 The way i typically use it, is to have plumon feed metrics to riemann. riemann does some basic filtering and sends any alerts to slack/email etc.., riemann then sends certain metrics to [graphite](http://graphite.wikidot.com/). [grafana](grafana.net) is then used as a dashboard.

 I've also include the [docker compose](https://docs.docker.com/compose/) config file that i use.

 More on plugins and how to create your own below.